frotms/image_classification_pytorch/README.md

 - [ ] test the performance
 - [ ] add multi-label training
 - [ ] add some training tricks (focal loss and [Bag of Tricks for Image Classification with Convolutional Neural Networks](https://arxiv.org/pdf/1812.01187.pdf))
-- [ ] choose the best model in training process by validation score
+- [ ] add the frequence of testing, then choose the best model in training process by validation score
 - [ ] add K-fold cross-validation to train K models
 - [ ] add TTA and model ensemble